Ignite-Laboratories/Enigmaneering/enigma1/E1S1 - Binary Subdivision.md

 Subdivision, by itself, isn't anything special - in fact, we don't use it at all in the process!
 However, it provides a way to visualize counting to a number from a _synthetic point._  For the synthesis process we will specifically be counting from the _midpoint,_ rather than _0._

+The solution here is a primitive demo to prove that binary follows these subdivision rules for any index width.